Xiaomi Mi Pad: Critical

 The device was favorably reviewed by Digit (magazine) and Eurogamer.
 With Richard Leadbetter from Eurogamer writing:

 Vlad Savov from The Verge praised the device for its competitive pricing and for being the first device in market to use Nvidia Tegra K1 SoC which Nvidia claimed was more powerful than the Xbox 360 and PS3.
 The device was labeled "UNAPOLOGETICALLY DERIVATIVE" for its similarities to Apple iPad mini & Apple iPhone 5c.

 Dominic Basulto from Washington Post called Xiaomi's product(s) cheap and high quality while also calling the MiPad a me-too product, referring to its similarity to iPad.

 James Vincent from The Verge while pointing out general similarity between Apple & Xiaomi products, pointed out that Mi Pad has the same screen resolution & size as an iPad mini.

 Hugo Barra, (Vice President of Xiaomi at the time of Mi Pad's release) defended against the accusation of design similarities to Apple products, with Vlad Savov from The Verge quoting Barra:

 Matt Burns from TechCrunch pointed to marketing strategy similarity between Xiaomi MiPad and Apple iPad & iPhone 5c.

 Cyrus Farivar and Ron Amadeo from Ars Technica pointed to Xiaomi's plans to "take over the world" with low cost and high performance tablet & handsets, referring to low profit per device to increase market share.

-Stephanie Mlot from PC Mag pointed to the large price difference between same-size Apple iPad which ranges from $399 to $929, depending on model, capacity, and network options, as compared to Mi Pad with launch price of the Wi-Fi-only 16GB version being $240 (1,499 Chinese yuan) and the larger 64GB model being priced at $272 (1,699 Chinese yuan).
+Stephanie Mlot from PC Mag pointed to the large price difference between same-size Apple iPad which ranges from $399 to $929, depending on model, capacity, and network options, as compared to Mi Pad with launch price of the Wi-Fi-only 16 GB version being $240 (1,499 Chinese yuan) and the larger 64 GB model being priced at $272 (1,699 Chinese yuan).

 Commercial

-The initial 50,000 unit allocation sold-out mere moments after it went on sale - the mark of a highly desirable piece of technology.
+The initial 50,000 unit allocation sold-out mere moments after it went on sale – the mark of a highly desirable piece of technology.

 The tablet was competitively priced at 1,499 Chinese Yuan (about $241) for the 16 GB model, and 1,699 Chinese Yuan (about $273) for the 64 GB version.